kaushikbhat07/whatsapp-quick-send/README.md

 # Description

-A very simple tool that helps you send WhatsApp message to a number without the hassle of saving the contact. :laughing:
+A very simple tool that helps you send WhatsApp message to a number without the hassle of saving the contact. :smile:

-Found it useful at instances like when I had to send my home location to the courier delivery person immediately. :rofl:
+Found it useful at instances like when I had to send my home location to the courier delivery person immediately.

 Deployed at: https://whatsappquick.web.app/